 Since then, she's been working as a chalet chef during the winter months, and in various hospitality roles over the summers.
 Always affording herself enough time to travel in order to explore new flavours and styles.

 When she's not in the kitchen cooking up a storm, you'll often find her with her four-legged companion, Bonnie, the border collie.
-Cris is studying to be a dog trainer by day, and has found her patience, consistencey and dedication to be virtues across both disciplines.
+Cris has recently qualified as a dog behaviourist, and has found her patience, consistencey and dedication to be virtues across both disciplines.